keystonejs/keystone-classic/docs/Getting Started/yo-generator.md

 $ npm install -g yo
 ```

-Once you have yo, you will need to install the keystone generator.
+Once you have yo, you will need to install the Keystone generator.

 ```sh
 $ npm install -g generator-keystone